 The bigger side of a double bowl sink is the ideal choice.

-In the case of an equal double bowl sink, it may be preferred to install the garbage disposal in the side near the dishwasher for easier loading of rinsed dishes in to the dishwasher.
+In the case of an equal double bowl sink, it may be preferred to install the garbage disposal on the side near the dishwasher for easier loading of rinsed dishes into the dishwasher.